-We love to do puzzles and I hate the cluttered mess of a puzzle taking up vital dinner tablespace.
-Of course, when you start to work on a puzzle, they usually take days if not weeks to complete, so you are left with the unsightly mess of a puzzle in progress.
-You stand to lose pieces because of pets or even feisty family members.
+We love to do jigsaw puzzles and I hate the cluttered mess of a puzzle taking up vital dinner tablespace.
+Of course, when you start to work on a puzzle, it usually takes days if not weeks to complete, especially a more difficult jigsaw puzzle.
+As you work the puzzle, you are left with the unsightly mess of a puzzle in progress.
+Also, you stand to lose pieces because; of pets or even feisty family members.

 We stopped doing puzzles because of this.

-I conceptualized the design in my head.
-I told Mr. DD that I wanted the table top to flip open because I did not want a removable top that you had to store somewhere and I wanted the flip open so I could have my pretty on the table when not working on the puzzle.
-My pretty takes precedence in my home.
+The design has been conceptualized in my head.
+I told Mr. DD that I wanted the table top to flip open because I did not want a removable top that you had to store and I wanted the easy flip open lid so I could have my pretty on the table when not working on the puzzle.
+My pretty decor takes precedence in my home.
 I also wanted storage drawers to hold the initial unplaced puzzle pieces.
-We began to talk through the design came up with additional ideas, and we roughly sketched out the idea.
+We began to talk through the design and came up with detailed plans, additional ideas, and roughly sketched out the drawing of our idea.

 Fast forward: I joined a business building group called the Inner Circle with Jennifer Allwood.
 She told us that we needed to grow our social media engagement in order to grow our business.
 She challenged all the members to a social media challenge for the month of March.
 We were to post to Facebook 4 times a day (UGH) and do 2 FB lives a week.
 I was right in the middle of selling my home as well as moving so I knew I would not be able to do the 2 lives but I did take on the challenge of the 4 posts.
 As hard as it was, I did it and I started to see a major improvement in my engagement with my FB fans.
 I continued to keep up the posts for April and that is when I reposted my puzzle coffee table.

-I posted at 4:00 pm on Monday, April 16.
-I don’t have my cell phone set up with notifications because I believe it overtakes your life and I choose to log on to social media when I can and not live my life around the distractions.
+The post for the puzzle coffee table went on my Facebook page at 4:00 pm on Monday, April 16.
+I don’t have my cell phone set up with notifications because I believe it overtakes your life.
+I choose to log on to social media when I can and not live my life around distractions.
 So on Tuesday, I logged in to my account and was pleasantly surprised at the large amounts of comments and shares.
 It continued to grow all day and by Wednesday I was able to say my post was going viral.

-On Wednesday I told Mr. DD that we needed to make build plans because so many of you want and need this table.
-We went live to tell all of you that we were going to make the build plans so those of you that are handy, could make your own table.
+On Wednesday, I told Mr. DD that we needed to make build plans with easy step-by-step instructions for the jigsaw puzzle table.
+So many of you want and need this table.
+We went live on Facebook to inform everyone about the puzzle coffee table build plans.
 The response was and still is overwhelming.
-The comments, the stories, and the pictures have touched us deeply.
+The best part is the comments, the stories, and the pictures, they have touched us deeply.

-In the mist of the viral FB post and all the build plans, my site crashed because of a malware virus and with the help of my Host, Andrew from HostingEH I only lost 1 day of visits.
+In the midst of the viral FB post and all the build plans, my site crashed because of a malware virus.
+With the help of my Host, Andrew from HostingEH I only lost 1 day of visits.
 Andrew was great and helped me, the non-techie gal.

 My blogger friend Cher from Designs by Studio C quickly created the computer plans for us.
 She told me not to mention her, but I am anyways.
 Thanks, Cher for putting a rush on our plans.

-After hearing so many of you saying that you have been searching for a table to do your puzzles on and this was the perfect table and there is nothing like this out on the market, I began to google and search puzzle table options, and you are right.
-There are many puzzle tables out there but nothing with these exact features.
+After hearing so many of you saying that you have been searching for a puzzle table for adults to work on your jigsaw puzzles and this was the perfect table and there is nothing like this out on the market, I began to google and search puzzle table options, and you are right.
+There are many puzzle tables, and DIY puzzle board, out there but nothing with our exact features.
 I had never done a search for a puzzle table so I had no idea what was on the market.
 So in hindsight, this was a blessing, not even knowing what was on the market for people to purchase.
 My design idea was completely from my thoughts on what would make a great puzzle table and remember PRETTY was at the top of my list.

 We are truly blessed and amazed at what a viral post can do to your life.
-My Facebook following went from 6,100 followers to 37,000 followers and growing.
-The Facebook post has reached over 26 million people and continues to grow.
-I feel that GOD threw this opportunity into my lap and I feel the need to produce this table for all of you!
+My Facebook following went from 6,100 followers to 37,000 followers (and still growing).
+The Facebook post has reached over 32 million people and continues to grow.
+I feel that GOD threw this opportunity into our laps.
+This lead me to the need to produce this table for all of you!